Where to buy Ribbons in Malaysia

 - Price: $$$

-They do wholesale; therefore, it will be cheaper to buy them in bulk, but you need to see the quality first again.
-Colour selections are not wide, but they carry the standard colours.
+They do wholesale; therefore, it will be cheaper to buy them in bulk, but you need to see the quality first.
+Colour selections are not vast, but they carry the standard colours.

 - Ribbon Grades: Grade C and D